We want to start a junior rowing program. Where do we start?

 Assuming you don't have a huge amount of capital, or a rich uncle, this can be a challenge.

 YOU DO NOT NEED NEW BOATS.
 You need boats that float and have functional parts.
 There are loads of teams trying to get rid of their older equipment.
 They are usually cheap and sometimes even free.
-Row2k classifieds are great for this, as well as the Finish Line Rowing Marketplace.
-See what's available and ask around.
+Row2k classifieds are great for this, See what's available and ask around.
+Here at Resolute we occassionally have second had or ex demo boats available for sale.
 Sometimes people know about boats that aren’t being used.
 If you can get 4 hulls (2 for each gender) you've done an amazing job.

 You will need a place to put these boats.
 I highly recommend shipping containers.
 They are very affordable and you can store boats and other equipment inside of them safely.
 Fencing off and area and keeping boats on t's is also a functional option.